Last Updated on January 26, 2023 by Celeste.

 My 10 favorite virtual tours in Greece

 There are quite a few excellent online tours available.
 To make things easier for you, I have listed my 10 favorite virtual tours in Greece.
 Travel with kids from the comfort of your own living room, happy exploring!

 3 The National Archaeological Museum

-The largest museum in Greece, the National Archaeological Museum, features over 11,000 exhibits, that provide the virtual visitor with a panorama of ancient Greek culture from prehistory to the late antiquity.
+The largest museum in Greece, the National Archaeological Museum, features over 11,000 exhibits, that provide the virtual visitor with a panorama of ancient Greek culture from prehistory to late antiquity.

 I can’t think of a brand more suited to offering free insight in (Ancient) Greece than National Geographic.
-From the artistry to politics, Ancient Greece left a considerable impression on world history and this is a great tool to teach your kids how the legacy of Ancient Greece has evolved over thousands of years with short videos and more.
+From artistry to politics, Ancient Greece left a considerable impression on world history and this is a great tool to teach your kids how the legacy of Ancient Greece has evolved over thousands of years with short videos and more.
 Have a look at this virtual tour of an Ancient Greek cult.

 Virtual Tours in Greece

-We were a fan of the family self-guided audio tours of Clio Muse.
-This audio tour company moved forward with next generation virtual experiences, making it possible to remotely visit renowned museums and sites in Greece from home.
-Follow the streets cats in Athens or explore the impressive Ancient Agora without leaving your house!
-No special equipment or apps needed, you can buy and view them on your browser.
+The self-guided audio tours of Clio Muse allow you to remotely visit renowned museums and sites in Greece and beyond from home.
+Follow the street cats in Athens or explore the impressive Ancient Agora and the Temple of Zeus without leaving your house!
+No special equipment or apps are needed, you can buy and view them on your browser.

 For anyone interested in Greek history and culture, this high-quality platform with free virtual tours is a must-exploring!
 The beautifully designed website has videos and other resources for myths, arts and crafts, destinations and experiences in Greece.
 With videos of music and wonderful places as well as tours and lots of cultural information by the E-Learning Center of the National and Kapodistrian University of Athens.
 Great for parents and older kids.